postolenko/slidermoduledenispostolenko/README.md

 # http://postolenko.github.io/slidermoduledenispostolenko/slidertest

 Is my personal Module.
-For this module is free.
+For You this module is free.